tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 Locations outside of a jurisdiction covered by a country code may have a value in the field dwc:countryCode, the ISO user defined codes include XZ used by the UN for installations on the high seas and suitable for a marker for the high seas.
 Also available in the ISO user defined codes is ZZ, used by GBIF to mark unknown countries.
-This test should accept both XZ and ZZ as COMPLIANT country codes.
-This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.
+This Test should accept both XZ and ZZ as COMPLIANT country codes.
+This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.

 [🠱](#indexes-to-the-tests)
 ********************